jvorhauer/spikes/README.md

 request via akka-http-route -> validator ->
   command-handler ->
+    event-handler &
-    reply to requestor &
+    respond with updated state to requestor
-    event-handler
 ```

+to the outside world, this seems like the ubiquous http `request` -> `response` way of working.

 Akka Persistence is responsible for persisting the events created by the command handler.
+And Akka persistence will replay the previously persisted events on
+(re)startup of a Persistent Actor (actually Behaviour, but I still like Actor better).

 The `validator` and the `reply to requestor` is the reason for the Request instead of the requestor just sending a Command.